A SAFE EXPERIENCE FOR YOU

 - The Aquarium will maintain its high standards of cleanliness and all high-touch surfaces such as windows, railings, washrooms, and interactive exhibits will continuously be cleaned.

 - All programs, dive shows, and tours have been suspended temporarily.

-- Some areas, including the café, playground, and coat check will be unavailable.
-No food or beverage will be available for sale.
+- Some areas, including the playground and coat check will be unavailable.
+Our café is now open, with limited seating available.

 - Contactless payment via debit or credit is preferred for all purchases.